drifter1/compiler/docs/simple-c-language.md

 ### Function Declarations

 Functions are declared with a specific return type and an identifier (ID) that represents the function.
-Optional parameters can be included in the parentheses.
-A parameter is a pair consisting of a type and an identifier, and parameters are separated by commas.
-The variable declarations and statements are enclosed in curly braces.
+The return type may be one of the basic types, or it be `void` if the function doesn't return anything.
+Optional parameters can be included in parentheses.
+A parameter is a pair consisting of a type and an identifier, separated by commas.
+Variable declarations and statements are enclosed in curly braces.

 <details>
     <summary><b>Examples</b></summary>